ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 This snippet will check the thumbprint of the provided client certificate against the thumbprints of the uploaded certificates.

 After redeploying the change, call the `validate-using-context` operation to test the change.
 You should get a `401 Unauthorized` response, because we haven't uploaded any client certificates yet.

+#### Upload client certificate

+The documentation on [How to secure APIs using client certificate authentication in API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates-for-clients) describes how to upload a `pfx` client certificate to API Management using the Azure Portal.
+We'll do the same using Bicep.
+And because we're only validating the thumbprint, we don't need the private key, so we can upload a `.cer` file instead.

 Open the `main.bicep` and add the following resource.
 It will upload the `dev-client-01.cer` client certificate to API Management.